FrameMuse/universal-swagger-exporter/README.md

-# swagger-export-actions
+# Universal Swagger Exporter

-Automated script | [Swagger](https://swagger.io/) export to [react-fetching-library](https://github.com/marcin-piela/react-fetching-library) actions
+A configurable [Swagger](https://swagger.io/) exporter that parse json data to actions and schemas in TypeScript.

 ## Setup